- Overview – Cholesterol

-Cholesterol is nevertheless a silent killer.
-It is known to be a major factor in heart attacks and strokes caused by a thickening and hardening of the arteries (called atherosclerotic cardiovascular disease.
-There is also evidence that high cholesterol is a risk factor in the development and progression of Alzheimer’s Disease and other types of dementia.
+Cholesterol has important functions, making it an essential substance in the body.
+However, if concentrations of cholesterol in the blood get too high, cholesterol can become a “silent killer.”
+It is known to be a major factor in heart attacks and strokes caused by a thickening and hardening of the arteries (called atherosclerotic cardiovascular disease).
+There is also evidence that high cholesterol is a risk factor in the development and progression of Alzheimer’s disease and other types of dementia.

-There were many milestones that led to the discovery of the drugs we know today as Statins.
+There were many milestones that led to the discovery of the drugs we know today as statins.
 Unraveling the complicated synthesis and transport mechanisms of cholesterol’s 30 enzyme reactions were critical steps in identifying the enzyme “HMG-CoA reductase”, which controls the rate of cholesterol production in the liver.
-More cholesterol comes from our liver than from our diet, which is why controlling the manufacture and delivery of cholesterol is such a vital concept.
+More cholesterol comes from our liver than from our diet, which is why controlling the manufacture and delivery of cholesterol is vital.
 So, what are statins and why are they so important?

 Statin medications are a class of drugs called “HMG-CoA reductase inhibitors”.
 Statin drugs were introduced in 1987 as a cholesterol lowering alternative, and simvastatin (brand name Zocor) was one of the first drugs developed.
-This new class of drugs was slow to be accepted because long term therapy was required in people who were not showing symptoms of disease.
-As more evidence about the preventable aspects of heart disease, stroke, and dementia began to replace the idea that these diseases were strictly related to aging, the use of statins increased and has now exceeded $20 billion in annual sales.
-Drugs in this class, such as simvastatin (Zocor), help reduce the risk of stroke, as well as vascular changes associated with Alzheimer’s Disease.
+This new class of drugs was slow to be accepted because long-term therapy was required in people who were not showing symptoms of disease.
+However, as more evidence about the preventable aspects of heart disease, stroke, and dementia began to negate the idea that these diseases were strictly related to aging, the use of statins increased and has now exceeded $20 billion in annual sales.
+Drugs in this class, such as simvastatin (Zocor), help reduce the risk of stroke, as well as vascular changes associated with Alzheimer’s disease.
 For 40 years, statins have been used to safely lower bad cholesterol levels and improve the quality of life of people around the world.

 The statin mechanism of action is almost as complicated as the process of making cholesterol.
 The fatty make-up of cholesterol molecules requires a special, water-soluble coating for transport.
 The water-soluble coating is made of lipoproteins that surround the molecule of cholesterol, allowing the molecule to be carried in the blood, delivered to the tissues, and then returned to the liver for disposal.

-There are six classes of lipoproteins, but statin drugs are designed to control the two types of lipoproteins that affect atherosclerosis and atherosclerotic cardiovascular disease (ASCVD) the most:
+There are six classes of lipoproteins, but statin drugs are designed to control the two types of lipoproteins that affect atherosclerosis (a disease in which plaque accumulates in your arteries) and atherosclerotic cardiovascular disease (ASCVD) the most:

 - Low-density lipoprotein (LDL), or “bad cholesterol”, responsible for carrying cholesterol from the liver to other tissues where cholesterol is needed for its many important functions